 A range of alternative exit awards are available for students who fail to complete a level of study.

-You should consider your ongoing dialogue with tutors during classes, projects and productions to be a critical part of the feedback you receive throughout the course, and the advice that will be most useful to you in your future working life.
+You should consider your ongoing dialogue with tutors during classes, projects and productions outside of the formally timetabled tutorials to be a critical part of the feedback you receive throughout the course, and the advice that will be most useful to you in your future working life.